-Diagnostic test mode Function ENGINE A/T ABS AIR BAG NVIS (NATS) Work support This mode enables a technician to adjust some devices faster and more accurate by following the indications on CONSULT-II. х Self-diagnostic results Self-diagnostic results can be read and erased quickly. Х Х х х Х Trouble diagnostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. х ECU discriminated No. Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. х Data monitor Input/Output data in the ECM can be read. Х Х х DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/result. х Active test Diagnostic Test Mode in which CONSULT-II drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х х ECM part number ECM part number can be read. Х Х х Control unit initial- ization All registered ignition key IDs in NATS components can be initialized and new IDs can be registered. х Self-function check ECM checks its own NATS communication interface. х DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/results can be confirmed. х x: Applicable
+Diagnostic test mode Function ENGINE A/T ABS AIR BAG NVIS (NATS) Work support This mode enables a technician to adjust some devices faster and more accurate by following the indications on CONSULT-II. х х Self-diagnostic results Self-diagnostic results can be read and erased quickly. х х х х х Trouble diagnostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. x ECU discriminated No. Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. x Data monitor Input/Output data in the ECU (ECM) can be read. х х х Data monitor (Spec.)
+The specified values will be displayed when an OK/NG judgement is difficult for the DATA MONITOR items by Barchart and Line Graph. х 1 DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/result. х Active test Diagnostic Test Mode in which CONSULT-II drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х х ECU (ECM) part number ECU (ECM) part number can be read. х x x Control unit initialization All registered ignition key IDs in NATS components can be initialized and new IDs can be registered. х SRT & DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/results can be confirmed. х x: Applicable